What is knee pain and why does it occur?

 Disadvantages

-- Regular use required
+- Regular application required

 - Possible skin reactions in case of allergies